lisha-chen/FERERO/README.md

 ## Toy

-Go to folder toy_experiments
+Go to folder toy_experiments, and follow the instructions therein.

 ## ASR

-Go to folder ASR
+Go to folder ASR, and follow the instructions therein.

 ## License